COSSAS/SOARCA/docs/content/en/docs/core-components/reporting.md

 ## Future plans

 At this stage, third-party tools integrations may be built in SOARCA via packages implementing reporting logic for the specific tools.
-Alternatively, third-party tools may implement pull-based mechanisms to get information from the execution of a playbook via SOARCA.
+Alternatively, third-party tools may implement pull-based mechanisms (via the API) to get information from the execution of a playbook via SOARCA.

 In the near future, we will (also) make available a SOARCA Report API that can establish a WebSocket connection to a third-party tool.
 As such, this will thus allow SOARCA to push execution updates as they come to third-party tools, without external tools having to poll SOARCA.